Casting : Crew Car

 Both black and white interiors of fairly equal distribution

 So ugly, it's cool.
-The Crew Car, or 'Pit Crew Car' as it's sometimes referred to (due to the stickers), was designed by Howard Reese and was released in the 1971 lineup of cars.
+The Crew Car, or 'Pit Crew Car' as it's sometimes referred to (due to the stickers) was designed by Howard Rees.

 The Crew Car